gewirtz/apc_hw4/README.md

 heat_omp is run ./heat_omp <nx> <nthreads> for grid size nx^2.
 This is the serial implementation updated using openMP.
 Same details as above.

-heat_mpi is still being finished.
+heat_mpi is run using heat.run.<num processors>.
+This implementation using MPI and is run on the cluster.
+(I ran it on Della)